Wednesday, September 1 - Monday, September 6, 2021

-- Friday: Small Group Meeting and Campus Engagement Sessions
+- Engagement Sessions

-- Saturday: Small Group Meeting and Explore U
+- Explore U

 Welcome Week Registration is an online inventory to help introduce you to your Welcome Week schedule.
 Throughout the inventory, you will be asked a series of questions about your preferences for specific events during Welcome Week.
 Your responses will allow us to create the personalized schedule that you will receive at Welcome Week Check-in.

 Check your email for your personalized Welcome Week Registration.
 If you do not complete your registration a Welcome Week schedule will be created for you.
 If you have questions about what you selected, ask your Transfer Student Leaders when you meet them at your first small group meeting on Wednesday, September 1.
 If you experience technical difficulties with the Welcome Week Registration please contact OTE during regular office hours.

 If you are living on campus, you will move in prior to the start of Welcome Week sessions and events.
 All on-campus moving and housing information can be found on the Housing and Residence Life webpage.

 If you’re not living in on-campus housing, you will need to ensure you can move into your apartment/house prior to September 1 as housing is not provided during Welcome Week.
 More specific information for students living off-campus will be sent in August.

 If you live in an on-campus residence hall, meals are provided during Welcome Week beginning with brunch on Wednesday, September 1 through dinner Friday, September 3.
 University Dining Services contracts begin with brunch on Saturday, September 4.
 Flexdine will be available for students who have meal plans prior to Welcome Week meals starting.